Food Quality is crucial for Good Health

 If we think about it, the past few decades has seen mankind succumbing to ever more diseases and all the while the quality of our food has diminished alarmingly, not a coincidence surely.
 We are all aware that smoking brings on numerous diseases, now we must realise that eating cheap poor quality food brings even more of them upon us.

-Sometime in the future, growers and sellers of poor produce could be prosecuted for insidiously delivering so much harm to the widespread community but that won't happen until verifiable quality standards are set – this will be enormously difficult to accomplish.
+Sometime in the future, growers and sellers of poor produce should be prosecuted for insidiously delivering so much harm to the widespread community but that won't happen until there is a quick simple test for nutrition/waste content and acceptable standards are set – this will be enormously difficult to accomplish.

 Note that many of our sci-fi movies are about aliens that are going from planet to planet plundering the universe, now they have found planet Earth and the local heroes have to fight them off.
 Isn't this what we are planning?
 We would hardly be welcome anywhere unless we could show that we had taken good care of our own planet.